VaivalGithub/VaivalCoin--Cryptonote-Protocol-Implementation/README.md

 # VaivalCoin
 ![Vaival.com/blockchain](https://avatars3.githubusercontent.com/u/43032671?s=460&v=4)

-An official implementation of the cryptocurrency in a standardized consensensus model and protocol.
+An official implementation of the cryptocurrency in a standardized consensus model and protocol.

 Based off the CryptoNote protocol.